 HEAD OF THE COMPUTER DEPARTMENT

 A printed version of original code (aprox.
 40 pages long) was provided by Martin Graetz to Barry Silverman, Brian Silverman, and Vadim Gerasimov, who typed it in again and re-assembled it with a PDP-1 assembler written in Perl.
-The code is extremely faithful to the original, only the spaceships have been made bigger to account for the smaller display size.
+The code is extremely faithful to the original and is here provided in three versions (available by the "versions menu" at the top left of the emulated display):

 Also emulated are the display's varying levels of intensity: While the Type 30 display featured technically a range of 8 levels of intensity, only 7 were actually addressable by the PDP-1 (with one control bit reserved for the Type 31 "Precision CRT Display" for use as a photomultiplier device).
 According to the source code, 4 different levels of brightness are actually used by the game, especially for the background starfield.

 Please mind that the original Type 30 "Visual CRT Display" featured twice the resolution of the emulated display.
-(You may want to check the fullscreen version for the original resolution – big display and presentation mode recommended.)
+You may want to use a scaled view of the original resolution of 1024 x 1024 by selecting a "Hi-Res" version from the "versions menu".
+Consider this option for a close-to-original game play or while using a high-resolution ("retina") display.
+(You may also want to check the fullscreen version for an unscaled view of the original resolution – big display and/or presentation mode recommended.)

-The emulated PDP-1 code is executed faithfully frame by frame.
-In order to reduce flicker, you may disable frame-by-frame-mode in the "Sense Switches / Setup" dialog.
-(The emulation will still be executed frame by frame, but even and odd frames will be stacked, resulting in only odd frames to be actually displayed.)
+The original PDP-1 code, which introduces another level of display modulation by not refreshing the background starfield in every cycle (odd cycles only), is executed by the emulation faithfully frame by frame.
+In order to reduce extensive flicker, you may disable frame-by-frame-mode in the "Sense Switches / Setup" dialog.
+(The emulation will still be executed frame by frame, but even and odd frames will be stacked, resulting in only odd frames to be actually displayed.
+This provides a stable display, but might have effects on the sensitivity of the player controls.)

-Spacewar! features two ships – called the "needle" and the "wedge" – in deep space against the backdrop of a realisticly moving starfield (Peter Samson's "Expensive Planetarium").
-The ships, each to be controlled by a human player, are subject to a gravity wedge in the center (also known as "the Star").
+"Spacewar!" features two ships — called the "needle" and the "wedge" — in deep space against the backdrop of a realisticly moving starfield (Peter Samson's "Expensive Planetarium" which displays the night sky as it would be seen from M.I.T.'s roof).
+The ships, each to be controlled by a human player, are subject to a gravity vortex in the center (also known as "the Star").
 Ships may propel according to Newtonian laws and fire torpedoes (also called missiles, or photons) at each other in order to win the space duel.
 (Unlike the ships, the torpedoes are unaffected by gravity, allowing some rather unexpected maneuvers.)
 Both fuel and torpedoes are of limitted supply.
-A jump to hyperspace may be used as an unstable mean of last resort.
+A jump to hyperspace (triggered by issuing "left" and "right" at once) may be used as an unstable mean of last resort.

 While the game was essentially complete in late April 1962, later versions would add even more features like a more complex (i.e. unreliable) hyperspace, a hyperspace animation, or scoring.
 The code run in the emulation is tagged "spacewar 3.1 24 sep 62".